frequently asked questions

 Eateries & food

-You are welcome to bring food and drinks into the park, or attend one of the three eateries onsite — Cornwall Park Bistro, Cornwall Park Cafe or The Creamery for an icecream.
+You are welcome to bring food and drinks into the park, or attend one of the three eateries onsite — Cornwall Park Bistro, Cornwall Park Cafe or The Creamery for ice cream.
 See their locations on our map and for more information including opening hours, please visit cornwallparkeateries.com

-Lambing starts at the beginning of August and goes through till mid-September.
-Calving is mid-July to mid-August.
+Lambing starts at the beginning of August and goes through till 10 September.
+Calving is from 17 July to mid-August.
 During this time, we restrict access to certain areas of the farm to keep the animals safe.